 - 30-foot coil air hose and a bright LED light for night use.

 - Max current 22 amps

 Cheaper plastic units will use a cigarette lighter plug for power.
 These are limited to the current draw and as such have smaller compressor motors so the pump will run slower.
 Always buy a compressor with alligator clips for the larger current draw.

 I like that it comes in a hard case this way it can be tucked away and ready for use.
 Slime makes some great products and I especially like their tire repair plugs.
-I have used them from everyday corolla tires to more heavy-duty 4×4 all-terrain tires.
-Never had one fail or leak.
+I have used them from everyday Toyota Corolla tires to more heavy-duty Landcruiser 4×4 all-terrain tires.
+I have never had one fail or leak.

 Best Single cylinder air compressor reviewed

 If you need a more quality single-cylinder air compressor with a high flow, then check out the Gobege 12v air compressor.
 It’s a very rugged metal frame unit that has 1 large capacity piston compressor which is well suited for larger loads.
 This Heavy Duty Air Compressor is ideal for big rid trucks with 35 inches or larger tires.

 - Inflates a 37-inch tire in under 5 minutes – 38psi.
 At a generous air flow, the Max rate 6.35 CFM (At 0 Psi)